-When the majority of the population is in retirement mode, it means that there are fewer buyers of real estate, home appliances, and “RISK ON” assets like equities, and more buyers of assisted living facilities, health care, and “RISK OFF” assets like bonds.
+When the majority of the population is in retirement mode, it means that there are fewer buyers of real estate, home appliances, and “RISK ON” assets like equities, and more buyers of assisted living facilities, healthcare, and “RISK OFF” assets like bonds.

 The net result of this is slower economic growth, higher budget deficits, a weak currency, and registered investment advisors who have distilled their practices down to only municipal bond sales.

-Fast forward six years when the reverse happens and the baby boomers are out of the economy, worried about whether their diapers get changed on time or if their favorite flavor of Ensure is in stock at the nursing home.
+Fast forward two years when the reverse happens and the baby boomers are out of the economy, worried about whether their diapers get changed on time or if their favorite flavor of Ensure is in stock at the nursing home.

 That is when you have 65 million Gen Xer’s being chased by 85 million of the “millennial” generation trying to buy their assets.

-By then we will not have built new homes in appreciable numbers for 20 years and a severe scarcity of housing hits.
+By then, we will not have built new homes in appreciable numbers for 20 years and a severe scarcity of housing hits.
 Residential real estate prices will soar.
 Labor shortages will force wage hikes.

 The middle-class standard of living will reverse a then 40-year decline.
 Annual GDP growth will return from the current subdued 2% rate to near the torrid 4% seen during the 1990s.

-If I’m wrong, it will hit 200,000 instead.
+If I’m wrong, it will hit 100,000 instead.